wazuh/wazuh-documentation/source/integrating_ossec_elk.rst

 `Elasticsearch Official Website <https://www.elastic.co/products/elasticsearch/>`_

 Search & Analyze Data in Real Time.
 Distributed, scalable, and highly available.
 Real-time search and analytics capabilities.
-Elasticsearch will index and sotre all our OSSEC alerts, this way we will be able to search and explore thousands of alerts in few clicks.
+Elasticsearch will index and store all our OSSEC alerts, this way we will be able to search and explore thousands of alerts in few clicks.

 **Kibana**